Wilmer Flores Player Props: Giants vs. Tigers

 Wilmer Flores At The Plate

-- Flores has two doubles, two home runs and three walks while hitting .346.
+- Flores has two doubles, two home runs and three walks while batting .270.

-- This season, Flores has recorded at least one hit in six of nine games (66.7%), and had multiple hits twice.
+- Flores has gotten a hit in seven of 11 games this year (63.6%), with multiple hits twice.

-- In nine games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of 11 games played this season, and in 5% of his plate appearances.

-- In four games this season (44.4%), Flores has picked up an RBI, including two games with multiple runs batted in.
+- Flores has driven in a run in four games this season (36.4%), including two games with multiple runs batted in.

-- In five of nine games this year, he has scored, including multiple runs once.
+- In five of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.